Meet Our Mental Health Team

 We look forward to you joining our family!

 We are looking to hire dedicated clinicians and support staff for our practice!
-If you are interested in working for Balance Point Wellness, LLC, email a resume and cover letter to Sarah Krieger, Director of Human Resources, at email@example.com.
+If you are interested in working for Balance Point Wellness, LLC, email a resume and cover letter to Sarah Krieger, Talent Acquisitions Manager, at email@example.com.